The Framework

 Gold Award

-4) The last date for entry is the 23rd birthday and the upper age limit is 24.
-Activities count for the Award must be completed before 25th birthday.
+3) The latest date for entry into the Scheme is the 23rd birthday and the upper age limit for all participants is 24.
+All activities to count for an Award must be completed before the 25th birthday.
+Extensions can only be considered where illness, accident or unavoidable circumstances make this impossible, in which case requests are to be referred by Operating Authorities to the Award Office for consideration.

-The Award consists of 3 levels: Bronze, Silver and Gold.
+There are 3 Award Levels: Bronze, Silver and Gold.

 Service